vndttx/vndttx/README.md

 - Hi, I’m @vndttx 🙋🏽‍♂️
-- I’m interested in C, C++ and Java
+- I’m interested in Python, C++ and Java
-- Currently learning Java, Python and C to get the most knowledge as possible
+- Currently learning Python to some work stuff to get the most knowledge as possible
 - About me: I currently work as an investment advisor, but I'm getting a degree in System Analysis.

 <!---